ddmnet/Programming-Challenge/challenge_9/README.md

 ### Rules

-You are only allowed to use the same programming language for every third challenge.
-For instance PHP -> Javascript -> Python -> PHP is OK.
-Python -> Ruby -> Python is not.

 This is due by the end of the day on 6/26.
 Please push your submissions into the 'challenge_9' folder in the Programming-Challenge Github repo.